-- How to choose the right theme and font for your Shopify store
+- Choose the right theme and font for your Shopify store

-- How to simplify your homepage design and optimize collections and filtering
+- Simplify your homepage design and optimize collections and filtering

-- How to avoid excessive DOM size and remove unnecessary HTTP requests
+- Avoid excessive DOM size and remove unnecessary HTTP requests

-- How to organize your tracking code with Google Tag Manager (for Shopify Plus merchants only)
+- Organize your tracking code with Google Tag Manager (for Shopify Plus merchants only)

 - And more!